Extending structures I: the level of groups: Introduction

 \textbf{(Gr) Extending structures problem.} \textit{Let $H$ be a group and $E$ a set such that $H \subseteq E$.
 Describe and classify up to an isomorphism that stabilizes $H$ the set of all group structures $\cdot$ that can be defined on $E$ such that $H$ is a subgroup of $(E, \cdot)$.}

-In other words, the (Gr) ES-problem is trying to provide an answer to the very natural question: to what extent a group structure on $H$ can be extended beyond $H$ to a bigger set which contains $H$ as a subset in such a way that $H$ would become a subgroup within the new structure.
-As we showed in \cite{am-2011}, this problem can be stated in many other fields of study such as: Lie groups or Lie algebras, algebras or coalgebras, Hopf algebras and quantum groups, locally compact groups or locally compact quantum groups etc. The (Gr) ES-problem generalizes and unifies two famous problems in the theory of groups which served as models for our construction: the \emph{extension problem} of H\"{o}lder \cite{holder} and the \emph{factorization problem} of Ore \cite{Ore}.
+In other words, the ES-problem is trying to provide an answer to the very natural question: to what extent a group structure on $H$ can be extended beyond $H$ to a bigger set which contains $H$ as a subset in such a way that $H$ would become a subgroup within the new structure.
+The ES-problem generalizes and unifies two famous problems in the theory of groups which served as models for our approach: the \emph{extension problem} of H\"{o}lder \cite{holder} and the \emph{factorization problem} of Ore \cite{Ore}.
 Let us explain this briefly.
 Consider two groups $H$ and $G$.
 The extension problem of H\"{o}lder consists of describing and classifying all groups $E$ containing $H$ as a normal subgroup such that $E/H \cong G$.
-An important step related to the extension problem was made by Schreier: the crossed product associated to a crossed system $(H, G, \alpha, f)$ of groups was constructed and it was proven that any extension $E$ of $H$ by $G$ is equivalent to a crossed product extension (\reref{recon}).
-The extension problem was one of the most studied problems in group theory in the last century and it has been the starting point of new subjects in mathematics such as cohomology of groups, homological algebra, crossed products of groups acting on algebras, crossed products of Hopf algebras acting on algebras, crossed products for von Neumann algebras etc. One of the most important contributions to the extension problem was given by S. Eilenberg and S. MacLane in two fundamental papers \cite{EM}.
+An important step related to the extension problem was made by Schreier: any extension $E$ of $H$ by $G$ is equivalent to a crossed product extension.
 For more details and references on the extension problem we refer to the monograph \cite{adem}.